Yoav666s/dnd-wiki/collections/_lore/nornfeld/morgenfell/main.md

 # The Great Massacre
 Since the great massacre, the counting of years in Morgenfell is marked with A.GM (after the great massacre).

+# Industrial Efforts
+Without magic to rely on, the people of Morgenfell have managed to create magnificent railroad systems, steam engines, and a telecommunication network.